Heat a generous glug of olive oil on a heavy fry pan

 Pour the 2 cups of water, the drained lentils and the cumin into a pot and bring to a gentle simmer.

-Cook for 30 minutes, stir occasionally, add water if needed.
+Cook for 30 minutes, stirring occasionally, add water if needed.

 When soft, and the water has been absorbed, remove from heat and allow to cool.